 The Orchestra was founded by Sir Thomas Beecham in 1932, and since then has been headed by many of the great names in the conducting world, including Sir Adrian Boult, Bernard Haitink, Sir Georg Solti, Klaus Tennstedt and Kurt Masur.
-The Orchestra's current Principal Conductor is Vladimir Jurowski, appointed in 2007, and Yannick Nézet-Séguin is Principal Guest Conductor.
-Julian Anderson is the Orchestra's current Composer in Residence.
+In September 2021 Edward Gardner became the Orchestra’s Principal Conductor, succeeding Vladimir Jurowski, who became Conductor Emeritus in recognition of his transformative impact on the Orchestra as Principal Conductor from 2007–21.
+Karina Canellakis is the Orchestra’s current Principal Guest Conductor and Brett Dean is the Orchestra’s current Composer-in-Residence.

 Where we perform

 The London Philharmonic Orchestra has been performing at Southbank Centre's Royal Festival Hall in London since it opened in 1951, becoming Resident Orchestra there in 1992.
-We also have flourishing residencies in Brighton and Eastbourne, and in summer we play for Glyndebourne Festival Opera where we have been Resident Symphony Orchestra since 1964.
-Touring abroad forms a major part of the Orchestra's schedule: highlights of the 2013/14 season include visits to the USA, Romania, Austria, Germany, Slovenia, Belgium, France and Spain, and plans for 2014/15 include returns to many of the above plus visits to Turkey, Iceland, the USA (West and East Coast), Canada, China and Australia.
+We also have flourishing residencies in Brighton, Eastbourne and Saffron Walden, and in summer we play for Glyndebourne Festival Opera where we have been Resident Symphony Orchestra since 1964.
+Touring abroad also forms a major part of the Orchestra's schedule.

 Recordings and film

 Having long been embraced by the recording, broadcast and film industries, the London Philharmonic Orchestra broadcasts regularly on TV and radio.
-We also work with the Hollywood and UK film industries, recording soundtracks for blockbusters including the Oscar-winning score for The Lord of the Rings trilogy and The Hobbit: An Unexpected Journey.
-In 2005 we established our own record label, which now numbers over 75 releases.
+We also work with the Hollywood and UK film industries, and have been recording soundtracks for over half a century.
+Big headliners include The Lord of the Rings trilogy, Maurice Jarre's Lawrence of Arabia, gems like East is East and most recently Thor: The Dark World and Iron Man 3.

-The London Philharmonic Orchestra maintains an energetic programme of activities for young people and local communities including our FUNharmonics family concerts and the BrightSparks schools' concerts.
-Over recent years, developments in technology and social networks have made it possible for us to reach even more people worldwide: all our recordings are available to download from iTunes and, as well as a YouTube channel and regular podcasts, we have a lively presence on Facebook and Twitter.
+The London Philharmonic Orchestra runs an energetic programme of activities for young people and local communities including our FUNharmonics family concerts and the BrightSparks schools' concerts.
+Over recent years, developments in technology and social networks have made it possible for us to reach even more people worldwide: all our recordings are available to download and, as well as a YouTube channel and podcast series, we have a lively presence on Facebook, Twitter and Instagram.